chipweinberger/flutter_blue_plus/README.md

 **2. your device stopped advertising.**

 - you might need to reboot your device
-- you might need put your device in "discovery mode"
+- you might need to put your device in "discovery mode"
 - your phone may have already connected automatically
 - another app may have already connected to your device
 - another phone may have already connected to your device